geshan/geshan.github.com/posts/2023-01-08-nextjs-docker.md

 - Javascript
 - Web Development
 cover: "/images/nextjs-docker/01nextjs-docker.jpg"
-pagetitle: How to use Next.js with Docker and Docker compose a beginners guide
+pagetitle: How to use Next.js with Docker and Docker compose a beginner's guide
 description: In this tutorial, learn how to use Next.js with docker with a step-by-step example.
 keywords: nextjs docker, docker nextjs, next.js docker, docker next.js

 ---